I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltenumeratevolumeinformation.md

 ## -remarks
 Using the <i>Index</i> parameter is simply a way for the <b>FltEnumerateVolumeInformation</b> routine to select among volumes in the filter manager's global list of volumes.
 Two calls to <b>FltEnumerateVolumeInformation</b> with the same value of the <i>Index</i> parameter do not necessarily return the same result because volumes can be mounted or dismounted at any time.

 If <b>FltEnumerateVolumeInformation</b> is used to create a list of volume information structures, it is possible for two or more of these structures to contain identical volume names.
-For more information, see <a href="ifsk.understanding_volume_enumerations_with_duplicate_volume_names">Understanding Volume Enumerations with Duplicate Volume Names</a>.
+For more information, see <a href="https://msdn.microsoft.com/c05982dc-4124-4f9a-93b8-0e56ac296d1b">Understanding Volume Enumerations with Duplicate Volume Names</a>.

-To enumerate all registered minifilter drivers, call <a href="ifsk.fltenumeratefilters">FltEnumerateFilters</a>.
+To enumerate all registered minifilter drivers, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilters.md">FltEnumerateFilters</a>.

-To enumerate all volumes that are known to the filter manager, call <a href="ifsk.fltenumeratevolumes">FltEnumerateVolumes</a>.
+To enumerate all volumes that are known to the filter manager, call <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumes.md">FltEnumerateVolumes</a>.

-To list filter information for all registered minifilter drivers, call <a href="ifsk.fltenumeratefilterinformation">FltEnumerateFilterInformation</a>.
+To list filter information for all registered minifilter drivers, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilterinformation.md">FltEnumerateFilterInformation</a>.

-To get filter information for a given minifilter driver, call <a href="ifsk.fltgetfilterinformation">FltGetFilterInformation</a>.
+To get filter information for a given minifilter driver, call <a href="..\fltkernel\nf-fltkernel-fltgetfilterinformation.md">FltGetFilterInformation</a>.

-To enumerate all instances of a given minifilter driver, call <a href="ifsk.fltenumerateinstanceinformationbyfilter">FltEnumerateInstanceInformationByFilter</a>.
+To enumerate all instances of a given minifilter driver, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyfilter.md">FltEnumerateInstanceInformationByFilter</a>.

-To enumerate all minifilter driver instances on a given volume, call <a href="ifsk.fltenumerateinstanceinformationbyvolume">FltEnumerateInstanceInformationByVolume</a>.
+To enumerate all minifilter driver instances on a given volume, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyvolume.md">FltEnumerateInstanceInformationByVolume</a>.

-To enumerate instances of all minifilter drivers on all volumes, call <a href="ifsk.fltenumerateinstances">FltEnumerateInstances</a>.
+To enumerate instances of all minifilter drivers on all volumes, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstances.md">FltEnumerateInstances</a>.

 ## -requirements